 Megan Rilkoff is graduating with a bachelor’s degree in Comparative Literature and French.
 She will spend her Fulbright year as an English Teaching Assistant in Laos.
 In addition to her teaching assignment, Megan intends to learn Lao, and she seeks to study the relationship between education and economic development, in particular as it relates to changes in Laos to broaden its economic influence in the region.

-Joshua Rivkin is a doctoral student in Literature and Creative Writing.
-He will spend a year in Italy studying the art and life of comptemporary artist, Cy Twombly.
+Joshua Rivkin is a doctoral student in Creative Writing & Literature.
+He will spend a year in Italy studying the art and life of contemporary artist, Cy Twombly.
 Using conversations with those who knew Twombly, meditations on artistic practice, and academic affiliations at Sapienza Univeristy and John Cabot University in Rome, Joshua seeks to complete the first major biography of a pivotal figure in contemporary art.

-Vannessa Sanchez-Gonzales graduated in 2012 with a Bachelor of Arts in the majors of Sociology and Psychology.
+Vannessa Sanchez-Gonzales graduated in 2012 with a Bachelor of Arts in Sociology and a Bachelor of Arts in Psychology.
 Having previously studied abroad in Brazil, Vannessa will return there as an English Teaching Assistant.
 Vannessa will take with her extensive experience in educator roles as a volunteer and tutor.

 Jonathan Truong is a recipient of a Fulbright English Teaching Assistantship to Vietnam.
-At USC, Jonathan is completing a bachelors of arts in Political Science.
-He has particiated in various community-based non profits for worker’s rights and he has demonstrated a desire to assist those from different cultural backgrounds.
+At USC, Jonathan is completing a Bachelors of Arts in Political Science.
+He has participated in various community-based non profits for worker’s rights and he has demonstrated a desire to assist those from different cultural backgrounds.
 For his Fulbright grant, Jonathan will teach English and cross-cultural education to university students in Vietnam.

 Gregory Wilken received a creative arts grant to pursue a photographic study of land use in Kiribati.
 The goal of his project is to take a critical look at contemporary and historic uses of Kiribati’s most finite resource, land.
 He intends to show the importance of resource management and make visible the challenges of global climate change.
 Gregory graduated from USC with a Master of Fine Arts.